 Included in 5% |

-Note: The Registration Fee is fixed at 1% of the deal value, regardless of gender.
+Note: Registration fee is 1% of the deal value.

 3. The Document Checklist (Don't Miss One)